succinctlabs/sp1/book/writing-programs/proof-aggregation.md

 # Proof Aggregation

 SP1 supports proof aggregation and recursion, which allows you to verify proofs within a proof.
-Usecases include:
+Use cases include:

 - Reducing on-chain verification costs by aggregating multiple proofs into a single proof.
 - Proving logic that is split into multiple proofs, such as proving a statement about a rollup's state transition function.
-- etc.

 **For an example of how to use proof aggregation and recursion in SP1, refer to the [aggregation example](https://github.com/succinctlabs/sp1/blob/main/examples/aggregation/script/src/main.rs).**